 - Casa Cristo.
 Inaugurated in 1995, this museum show the way of life of the humblest families.
 This house-museum transports the visitor to a humble peasant house from the late 19th and early 20th centuries.
 It is managed by the Comú of Encamp.

 - Miniature Museum.
 Inaugurated in 1996, this private museum houses micro miniatures handmade by Nikolai Syadristy with noble materials such as gold and platinum, as well as more common materials such as paper, fruit seeds or rice grains.

 - Motorcycle Museum.
 Also known as the “Museum of the Two Wheels” (Museu de les Dues Rodes), this infrastructure was inaugurated in 2005 in front of the church of Sant Joan de Caselles.
 It is dedicated to the world of motorcycles and is also made of many private collections.
-The Comú of Canillo is preparing to move the museum to the Cable Car building (Edifici del Telecabina).
+At the end of 2021, the museum moved to the Cable Car building (Edifici del Telecabina).

 - Escaldes-Engordany Art Centre.
 This historical building, built by the monks of Montserrat, houses a wide collection of miniature models of Romanesque churches, as well as a collection of sculptures by Josep Viladomat since 2005.
 The CAEE also has a dynamic room for temporary exhibitions and offers a cultural programming with activities for all publics.
 It is managed by the Comú of Escaldes-Engordany.

 - Santa Eulàlia Sacred Art Museum.
 Located inside a building attached to the parochial church of Santa Eulàlia d’Encamp, this museum houses many liturgical objects, some of which were found during the renovation of the church.
 It is managed by the Comú of Encamp.